SARS-CoV-2 Prevalence and Persistence in Stool – The CoPS Study

 Dr Ngozi Elumogo and Professor Arjan Narbad

 The research team now want to know how often and for how long the SARS-CoV-2 virus is present in the stool of COVID-19 positive subjects.
 They also want to learn whether and how the virus changes in saliva, respiratory tract and the gut during the infection.
 This will help to understand if more than one route of transmission is possible.
-To achieve these goals, they are collecting stool and saliva samples from people who have been tested positive for COVID-19.
+To achieve these goals, they are collecting stool and saliva samples from people who have recently been tested positive for COVID-19.

 “This study will allow us to understand the ability of this virus to persist in the gastrointestinal tract both during and after the patient has recovered from symptoms of COVID 19” said Professor Arjan Narbad from the Quadram Institute.